 The notes are not secured by any of our assets.
-As a result, the notes will be effectively subordinated to any secured debt we may incur in the future.
+As a result, the notes are effectively subordinated to our existing secured debt and any secured debt we may incur in the future.
 In any liquidation, dissolution, bankruptcy or other similar proceeding, holders of our secured debt may assert rights against any assets securing such debt in order to receive full payment of their debt before those assets may be used to pay the holders of the notes.
 As of December 31, 2005, we had approximately \$3.3 billion secured debt outstanding.

-The notes will effectively be junior to the liabilities of our subsidiaries and any indebtedness that is guaranteed by our subsidiaries.
+The notes will effectively be junior to the liabilities of our subsidiaries and any indebtedness that is quaranteed by our subsidiaries.